Continental Divide Trail SOBO Ultralight Gear List 2023

 Durston Gear X-Mid Pro 2 (19.6 oz)

 This is a 2-person Dyneema Composite Fabric (DCF) tent that I’ll be sharing with my partner, Tim.
 He will be carrying it in his pack, which is why I’m not counting it towards my base weight.
-I’m excited to try this tent out on the CDT.
+I’m excited to try this tent out on the Continental Divide Trail.
 On previous trails, I used either my High Tail Designs tarp or Gossamer Gear The One tent.

 Tent Poles